VikashRawat1/Jdbuilder/README.md

 v) After save as copy it should redirect to listing jd page(show relevant data).
 30 min vi) user profile image should not be distorted in mobile view.
 30min vii) dmi logo should be left alligned in mobile view also.
 20 min
+i) After click on add new mandatory/desired input it should open in edit mode.30-40 min ix) Implement auto suggestion in mandatory and desired skill.
+3,4 hours

+New points
+i) align loader in center in mobile view. ii) sidepanel not working in mobile view. iii) created by user not working. iv) sorting functionality.
+v)